Ground glass joint

 Ground glass joints are used in laboratories to quickly and easily fit leak-tight apparatus together from interchangeable commonly available parts.
 For example, a round bottom flask, Liebig condenser, and oil bubbler with ground glass joints may be rapidly fitted together to reflux a reaction mixture.
 This is a large improvement compared with older methods of custom-made glassware, which was time-consuming and expensive, or the use of less chemical resistant and heat resistant corks or rubber bungs and glass tubes as joints, which took time to prepare as well.

 One of the glassware items to be joined would have an inner (or male) joint with the ground glass surface facing outward and the other would have an outer (or female) joint of a correspondingly fitting taper with the ground glass surface facing inward.
 To connect the hollow inner spaces of the glassware components, ground glass joints are hollow on the inside and open at the ends, except for stoppers.

 History

 Crude versions of conically tapered ground glass joints have been made for quite a while, particularly for stoppers for glass bottles and retorts.
-Crude glass joints could still be made to seal well by grinding the two parts of a joint against each other, but this led to variations between joints and they would not seal well if mated to a different joint.
-These days, ground glass joints can be precisely ground to a reproducible taper or shape, and joints of the same specification are fully interchangeable.
+Crude glass joints could still be made to seal well by grinding the two parts of a joint against each other using an abrasive grit, but this led to variations between joints and they would not seal well if mated to a different joint.

+During the 1920s efforts to standardise joints began, and some manufacturers started to produce joints that were standardised, but only within their own products lines.
+Commercial standards for joints began to appear around 1930 which allowed interchangeability of parts between different manufacturers.
+A notable proponent of this standardisation was Fritz Friedrichs.
+These days, ground glass joints can be precisely ground to a reproducible taper or shape, and joints of the same specification are reliably interchangeable.